issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 ### **Vertex AI**
 **1. Activate Vertex AI:** Make sure the Vertex AI API is enabled in your Google Cloud project.<br/>
 **2. Create an external connection:** The external connection will be use to create the remote Vertex Ai model.
-To create an external connection,in BigQuery Studio, next to the Explorer panel, click on Add.
+<br/>To create an external connection, in BigQuery Studio, next to the Explorer panel, click on Add.

 <img width="294" alt="image" src="https://github.com/user-attachments/assets/8a8090ed-5551-4a56-8f2f-59e5dc96d714">